 Current project status

-This project has planning approval and ground clearance works have been programmed from February 2018 which will be followed by ground investigation and a full topographical survey to feed into the detail design.
+This project has planning approval and ground clearance works have taken.
+Detailed design has been completed after ground investigations and a full topographical survey were carried out and construction will begin in early 2019.

 Why are we building Thames Valley Park and Ride